-If in any doubt, members of staff may consult the MASH (details above) or seek support from the MASH Education Lead via 01926 414144.
+If in any doubt, members of staff may consult or seek support from the Integrated Front Door and / or Education Lead via 01926 418608.

 30. What will Children's Social Care do?

 Children's Social Care should make a decision about the type of response that is required within one working day of a referral being made; and should let the referrer know the outcome.
 This will include determining whether: